News|Articles|January 27, 2026

 FTC hears from physicians, other professionals about restrictions when workers leave or change jobs.

-Noncompete agreements between doctors and health systems are a tool to control physician careers, and that end up hurting patient access to care, said a pair of physicians who described their experiences to federal regulators.
+Noncompete agreements between doctors and health systems are a tool to control physicians’ careers and ultimately hurt patient access to care, said two physicians who described their experiences to federal regulators.

-Two physicians were among four workers who described difficult choices as noncompete agreements threw their careers into turmoil.
-Jennifer Kendall, DO, and Selvam Mascarenhas, MD, MBA, FACP, spoke as part of “Moving Forward: Protecting Workers from Anticompetitive Noncompete Agreements,” an online webinar hosted by the Federal Trade Commission (FTC) on Jan.
+The physicians were among four workers who described difficult choices as noncompete agreements threw their careers into turmoil.
+Jennifer Kendall, D.O., and Selvam Mascarenhas, M.D., MBA, FACP, spoke as part of “Moving Forward: Protecting Workers from Anticompetitive Noncompete Agreements,” an online webinar hosted by the Federal Trade Commission (FTC) on Jan.
 27.

 Kendall was blunt in her assessment: “I think with having these noncompete classes for physicians, it really puts a lot of power in the hands of the employers.
 They have physicians essentially over a barrel.
-They control the physician salaries, they control their work hours, and they can force physicians to practice in unsafe conditions for patients.
-They know that they can do these things because physicians are hesitant to leave when there's very restrictive noncompete clauses.”
+They control the physician salaries, they control their work hours and they can force physicians to practice in unsafe conditions for patients.
+They know that they can do these things because physicians are hesitant to leave when there [are] very restrictive noncompete clauses.”

 Eliminate noncompetes